 Sometimes beautiful things arise out of darkness.
 Like seeds shrouded in sunless soil, these songs began to germinate during a difficult period of my life.
 In need of change, I moved to a tiny, sky-lit cabin in the Berkshire Mountains.
 As the last of the autumn leaves fell from bare branches and the land grew quiet, blanketed in snow, I turned within.
 Sitting before my woodstove on winter evenings, the music that once lived invisibly inside of me took form, and nine months later this album—Soma-Bandhu—was born.

-The Sanskrit word Soma-Bandhu means “friend of the moon.”
-It is also the name for the white water lily that blossoms at night.
-Long considered a feminine symbol, the moon has always inspired me— the way she hides herself in the black night and then delights in her fullness, bright and whole.
+The Sanskrit word soma-bandhu means “friend of the moon.”
+It's also the name for the white water lily that blossoms at night.
+Long considered a feminine symbol, the moon has always inspired me—the way she hides herself in the black night and then delights in her fullness, bright and whole.
 Just as the moon reflects the light of the sun, so, too, does this music reflect the mysterious power, the shakti, that animates all things.

-I have been madly in love with the call and response chanting practice known as kirtan ever since my first visit to India over ten years ago.
-I have also been inexplicably drawn to the sonic power of the Vedas, India’s most ancient scriptures, which I first heard at the ashram of Sri Ramana Maharshi.
+I have been madly in love with the call and response chanting practice known as kirtan ever since my first visit to India.
+I have also been inexplicably drawn to the sonic power of the Vedas, India’s most ancient scriptures, which I first heard at the ashram of Sri Ramana Maharshi in 1999.
 Although I could not understand the words, the vibration of the sounds stilled the waves of my mind and drew me deep inside.

-While Vedic chants have traditionally been passed down from teacher to student in an oral tradition over thousands of years, I learned these sacred chants by listening to them over and over again until the rhythms became rooted in me.
-With all of the subtleties of the Sanskrit language, I am quite sure I have made some errors in my pronunciation.
+With all the subtleties of the Sanskrit language, I am quite sure I've made some errors in my pronunciation.
 For that, I ask forgiveness of Saraswati, goddess of learning and the arts, and hope that the purity of my intention shines through.